xhorac19/inventor-http-header-validator/docs/usage.md

 The project ships a Claude Code skill that automates ruleset creation and maintenance using an AI model.
 It is invoked as a slash command inside a Claude Code session.

-### Prerequisites

-- Claude Code installed and running in the project directory
-- The command file present at `.claude/commands/generate-ruleset.md`

 ### Invocation